RocketDerp/April14_2025/Grim_Blunt/Cognitive_Decline_Nation.md

 International Jewish money conspiracy there's some Jew out there with two vshares because I'm working my ass off.
 Ah, you got to be able to accept responsibility for what you do and you've got to be able to try and convince a lot of people who aren't bad people... they're just ignorant. that's stupid just ignorant big difference that.

 Jews are not the Arrogant all-knowing chosen people.
 That is as elitist as the Christians who think that when the Rapture comes they're going up and we're going down.
-That's just elitism and it's a bad kind of elitism as opposed to my elitism which is based on intelligence which is a good elitism.
+That's just elitism and it's a bad kind of elitism as opposed to my elitism... which is based on intelligence which is a good elitism.

-And if you don't like it I'llvpunch the out of you
+And if you don't like it...
+I'll punch the ... out of you

 &nbsp;